olivia-sk/olivia-sk/README.md

 ###

-<h2>I specialize in Product and UX Design with a passion for coding on the side</h2>
+<h2 align="center">I specialize in Product and UX Design with a passion for coding on the side</h2>

 ###